JunmingZhao42/pancake-vscode-highlight/README.md

 2. `cp -r pancake-vscode-highlight $HOME/.vscode/extensions/`
 3. Reload VScode

+Alernatively, you can open the VSCode Extensions tab, click on the "..."  and then "Install from VSIX".
+Choose the `pancake-syntax-<version>.vsix` file from this repository.

 ## Contributing

 If you encounter any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request on the [GitHub repository](https://github.com/JunmingZhao42/pancake-vscode-highlight.git).